-3.89 Located to the north of Arnold, Lodge Farm is currently agricultural land.
+- 3.9 Located to the north of Arnold, Lodge Farm is currently agricultural land.
 The main access would come from Mansfield Road (A60) with secondary access through the Stockings Farm development to the east.
+The north eastern corner of the housing allocation should be left open as a landscape buffer in order to minimise landscape and visual impact.
 Due to the need to define the boundaries of the Green Belt using defensible features on the ground, an area of land to the north of the housing allocation will be removed from the Green Belt and designated as Safeguarded Land.
 However, it is not expected that this land will be developed in the future as this land is sensitive in landscape terms.
 Based on the Affordable Housing SPD (adopted 2009) the site is expected to deliver 30 affordable homes.
-Contributions would also be expected towards education, health and open space.

-3.10 Prior extraction of brick clay from the site should be considered through the planning application.
+Contributions would also be expected towards education, health and open space. - 3.10 Prior extraction of brick clay from the site should be considered through the planning application process.
 Consideration should be given to whether extraction is viable and feasible.
 Consultation with Nottinghamshire County Council as the Minerals and Waste Planning Authority will be required.